Scottish Family Party

-The Scottish Family Party (SFP) is a socially conservative political party in Scotland.
+The Scottish Family Party (SFP) is a minor socially conservative political party in Scotland.
 It was formed in 2017 and is led by former UKIP member and registered teacher Richard Lucas.

 When launched in 2017, the SFP said its "central goal" was to gain election to the Scottish Parliament and "to fill the void" left behind by the current parties and their abandoning of "Judeo-Christian-inspired values of traditional Western civilisation".
 According to party leader Richard Lucas, they intend to be the party "to confront the cosy Holyrood consensus, interrupting the monochrome virtue-signalling that currently passes for debate in many areas".
 It also aims to be "pro-family, pro-marriage, pro-life, pro-freedom of speech, anti-identity politics, that values the complementary contributions of men and women and recommends schools refocus on education instead of social engineering, radical gender ideology and political moulding".

 The SFP contested their first seats in the 2019 UK general election, and also fielded candidates at the 2021 Scottish Parliament election and the 2022 Scottish local elections, but has never won any seats.

+In 2026, the party introduced a chatbot to summarise its political views and measures it seeks to implement.
+The SFP ran candidates in the 2026 Scottish Parliament election, with "stable marriage" being the party's stated priority.

 Party ideology and policy

 Family policy

 The SFP believes that 'Strong families make for a strong nation' and has proposals to help families with their finances such as giving cash in lieu of free nursery provision to those families who chose to have one parent not work and look after their children.
 The party thinks that married couples should be assessed for income tax as a family rather than as individuals, with tax allowances fully transferable between each spouse.

 The SFP argues in favour of more autonomy for families and demands "an end to the ignoring of underage sex".
 The party would seek to have illegal underage sexual relations acted against rather than ignored by the police.
 The SFP is against "vaguely defined" domestic abuse laws and believes people should be treated equally in this regardless of whether they are male or female.
 SFP recognises marriage as a "a solemn, lifelong commitment", and claims that "civil partnerships for heterosexual couples will further undermine the culture of marriage".
 The SFP does not support the use of NHS resources for any fertility-related treatment apart from for a man and woman in a long-term stable relationship.

+The party opposes same-sex marriage and advocates heterosexual marriage as being necessary for stable family life.